muritane/coordination-architecture/excecutional_literacies.md

 They make systems **legible to themselves under execution**.

-As environments grow more coupled, dynamic, and constrained, these literacies become less optional.
+As environments grow more coupled, constrained, and unstable, these literacies become less optional.

-Systems that lack them do not fail immediately.
+Systems that lack them rarely fail immediately.
-They fail late, expensively, and with misattributed blame.
+They fail **late**, **expensively**, and with blame assigned where architecture was missing.

+Only what executes persists.